The 20 Best Drug Induced Dyskinesia Doctors Near Me in San Francisco, CA

 Offers Telehealth

-Melanie Wu is a Neurologist in San Francisco, California.
+Melanie Wu is a Neurologist practicing medicine in San Francisco, California.
 Dr. Wu is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Essential Tremor, Tardive Dyskinesia, Secondary Parkinsonism, and Multiple System Atrophy.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Essential Tremor, Tardive Dyskinesia, Secondary Parkinsonism, and Multiple System Atrophy.
+Dr. Wu is board certified in Neurology.
 Dr. Wu is currently accepting new patients.

 Experienced in Drug Induced Dyskinesia